- The Concept of Significant Harm

-If the child is suffering from a serious injury, the professional must seek medical attention immediately from accident and emergency services and must inform LA children's social care, and the duty consultant paediatrician at the hospital.
+If the child is suffering from a serious injury, the professional must seek medical attention immediately from the hospital Emergency Department or NHS Walk in service.
+Children's Social Care and the duty consultant paediatrician at the hospital should be informed.

 Where abuse is alleged, suspected or confirmed in a child admitted to hospital, the child must not be discharged until:

-- LA children's social care local to the hospital and the child's home address (may be two different LA children's social care) are notified by telephone that there are child protection concerns;
+- Children's Social Care local to the hospital and the child's home address (which may be two different LA children's social care) are notified by telephone that there are child protection concerns;

 10. Making a Referral

-Referrals should be made to LA children's social care for the area where the child is living or is found.
+Referrals should be made to Children's Social Care for the area where the child is living or is found.